CodeReaper/codereaper.github.io/content/posts/2024-07-28-moving-to-hugo.md

 - Well-known
 - Et cetera

 GitHub has also changed in the 10 years since the old blog was made and now.
-They finally offer [unlimited private repositories](https://github.blog/news-insights/product-news/introducing-unlimited-private-repositories/) which, as far as I can recall, was my main reason to not place the blog in GitHub originally.

-You may find that funny (for multiple reasons) since my new blog is in fact not a private repository, but more on that later.
+GitHub finally offers [unlimited private repositories](https://github.blog/news-insights/product-news/introducing-unlimited-private-repositories/) which, as far as I can recall, was my main reason to not place the blog in GitHub originally.
+You may find that funny (for multiple reasons) since my [new blog repository](https://github.com/CodeReaper/codereaper.github.io) is in fact not a private repository, but there is good reason for that coming in a bit.

-FIXME

-### Free Safe Hosting

-FIXME custom domain too

-### Automatic Deployment

-FIXME
+GitHub had pages with support for custom domains, but now also has https support for these custom domains and workflow for automatic deployment.

+All these features are free (for public repositories - see, I had a good reason).